JONBUB-SUK/UDACITY_DEEP_LEARNING_NANODEGREE_project2.-Dog-Breed-Classifier/README.md

 #### 1) Data augmentation

 Refer to AlexNet, VGG, ResNet..
-I can get so many method to augmentation And it will give more anti overfitting result and higher accuracy
+I can get so many methods to augmentation And it will give more anti overfitting result and higher accuracy

 #### 2) Changing architecture